ashortcircuit/OD-Edge-SAM/README.md

 ## 📌 Overview

-This repository provides the official standalone abstraction executable and exported **ONNX models** for **OD-Edge-SAM**, a data-centric, edge-deployable framework for zero-shot Optic Disc (OD) segmentation on low-power embedded processors (such as the Raspberry Pi 5).
+This repository provides the standalone abstraction executable and the exported **ONNX models** for **OD-Edge-SAM**, an edge‑deployable framework for zero-shot Optic Disc (OD) segmentation on low-power embedded processors (such as the Raspberry Pi 5).

-By combining a deterministic **Adaptive Histogram-Guided Image Abstraction Layer** (`abstraction.exe`) with an edge-adapted Segment Anything Model 2.1 (SAM 2.1) Tiny architecture (`OD_Edge_SAM_encoder.onnx` and `OD_Edge_SAM_decoder.onnx`), this pipeline enables autonomous, real-time segmentation without requiring manual prompt clicks or target-cohort retraining.
+By combining an **Adaptive Histogram-Guided Image Abstraction Layer** (`abstraction.exe`) with an edge-adapted Segment Anything Model 2.1 (SAM 2.1) Tiny architecture (`OD_Edge_SAM_encoder.onnx` and `OD_Edge_SAM_decoder.onnx`), this pipeline enables fully autonomous segmentation without manual prompting or dataset‑specific retraining.

 ---